Alamofire/Foundation/BYLAWS.md

 ## ARTICLE VII - BOARD OF DIRECTORS

 The business of this organization shall be managed by a Board of Directors, four of whom shall serve as the officers of the organization.
 If the Board of Directors consists of less than four members, members shall be allowed to hold multiple officer positions.
-The number of Directors consituting the entire Board shall be fixed by the Board, but such number shall not be less than three.
+The number of Directors constituting the entire Board shall be fixed by the Board, but such number shall not be less than three.

 The directors to be chosen for the ensuing year shall be chosen at the annual meeting of this organization in the same manner and style as the officers of this organization and they shall serve for a term of one year.
+Directors shall be eligible to serve successive terms without limitation.

 The Board of Directors shall have the control and management of the affairs and business of this organization.
 Such Board of Directors shall only act in the name of the organization when it shall be regularly convened by its chairman after due notice to all the directors of such meeting.